open-telemetry/opentelemetry-cpp/docs/building-with-stdlib.md

 "header-only" implementation of SDK.

-Proposed approach cannot be employed for shared libs in environments where ABI compatibility is required:

-- OpenTelemetry SDK binary compiled with compiler A + STL B
-- may not be ABI compatible with the main executable compiled with compiler C + STL D on a same OS.
+Proposed approach cannot be employed for shared libs in environments where ABI compatibility is required.
+OpenTelemetry SDK binary compiled with `compiler A + STL B` will not be ABI -compatible with the main executable compiled with `compiler C + STL D`.

 In addition to standard library, similar approach can be reused to implement the API surface classes with [Abseil classes](https://abseil.io/) instead of